mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 26: Using the Audit Log

 ### Summary
-The Audit Log in QuickBooks Online records all events and changes within your account, allowing you to track actions and edits made over time.
+The Audit Log records all events and changes within your account, allowing you to track actions and edits made over time.

 ### Steps
 1. Access the Audit Log:
-   - Click the `Cog` icon and select `Audit Log` under the Tools column.
+   - Click the `cog wheel` icon and select `Audit Log` under the Tools column.
 2. Filter events by type (e.g., Sign In/Sign Out, Settings, Lists, Transactions).
 3. Review event details and use filters to narrow down specific actions or changes.
 4. View the history of a list item or transaction to see detailed changes over time.